JekiTheMonkey/ekithemonkey.github.io/_posts/2023-09-23-Lyra-Seamless-Travel.md

 `FMTD_InventorySave` saved on my `AMTD_PlayerController`, and dispatches the struct.

 Seems simple enough, however the question is where do I get the `FMTD_InventorySave` from.
-When the player joins the world for the first time depending on the player net mode I do different things.
-When the host player enters the game the inventory save is read from the save file, while the client player sends it in JSON format through connection options string.
+When the player joins the world for the first time I do different things depending on the player net mode.
+If the joining player is the host, the inventory save is read from the save file, while the clients send it in JSON format through connection options string.

 # The problem